What is Privacy by Design?

 Hello!

-Privacy by Design is an approach to designing products, services, and systems that prioritize privacy as a core principle.
-It ensures that privacy is considered at every stage of the design process, from the initial concept to the final product.
+Privacy by Design is a proactive approach to creating products, services, and systems that treat privacy as a core principle from the outset.
+It ensures privacy considerations are woven into the entire design process—from initial concept through to final delivery—so that privacy-friendly solutions become the natural outcome.

-The Privacy by Design Framework Seven Foundational Principles
+The Seven Foundational Principles of Privacy by Design

 2. Privacy as the Default Setting